-It is a Reliability Adjustment Arranged Interchange and the Source Balancing Authority, direct-current tie operating Balancing Authority (if applicable), and the Sink Balancing Authority associated with the Arranged Interchange have communicated their approval of the transition

-The time period specified in Attachment 1, column B, has elapsed, all Balancing Authorities and Transmission Service Providers associated with the Arranged Interchange have communicated their approval of the transitions, and no other entities associated with the Arranged Interchange have communicated their denial of the transition.

-Each Transmission Service Provider shall have evidence (such as dated and time stamped electronic logs, studies, or other evidence) that for any Arranged Interchange that met the criteria defined in Part 3.1, it responded to the request for its approval to transition an Arranged Interchange to a Confirmed Interchange with a denial.
-(R3 Part 3.1)

 Each Sink Balancing Authority shall not transition an Arranged Interchange to Confirmed Interchange under any of the following conditions: [Violation Risk Factor: Medium] [Time Horizon: Operations Planning, Same Day Operations, Real Time Operations]

-It is a Reliability Adjustment Arranged Interchange; and the time period specified in Attachment 1, column B, has elapsed; and one or more of the following entities associated with the Arranged Interchange has not communicated its approval of the transition: the Source Balancing Authority, the direct-current tie Operating Balancing Authority (if applicable), or the Sink Balancing Authority.
+It is a Reliability Adjustment Arranged Interchange; and the time period specified in Attachment 1, column B has elapsed; and one or more of the following entities associated with the Arranged Interchange has not communicated its approval of the transition: the Source Balancing Authority or the Sink Balancing Authority.

 It is not a Reliability Adjustment Arranged Interchange; and the time period specified in Attachment 1, column B, has elapsed; and not all Balancing Authorities and Transmission Service Providers associated with the Arranged Interchange have communicated their approval of the transition.